-- The board failed to act on a shareholder proposal that received the support of a majority of the shares cast in the previous year.
-Factors that will be considered are: - Disclosed outreach efforts by the board to shareholders in the wake of the vote; - Rationale provided in the proxy statement for the level of implementation; - > The subject matter of the proposal; - > The level of support for and opposition to the resolution in past meetings; - > Actions taken by the board in response to the majority vote and its engagement with shareholders; - > The continuation of the underlying issue as a voting item on the ballot (as either shareholder or management proposals); and - Other factors as appropriate. - > The board failed to act on takeover offers where the majority of shares are tendered; - At the previous board election, any director received more than 50 percent withhold/against votes of the shares cast and the company has failed to address the issue(s) that caused the high withhold/against vote.
+- > The board failed to act on a shareholder proposal that received the support of a majority of the shares cast in the previous year or failed to act on a management proposal seeking to ratify an existing charter/bylaw provision that received opposition of a majority of the shares cast in the previous year.
+Factors that will be considered are: - Disclosed outreach efforts by the board to shareholders in the wake of the vote; - Rationale provided in the proxy statement for the level of implementation; - > The subject matter of the proposal; - The level of support for and opposition to the resolution in past meetings; - > Actions taken by the board in response to the majority vote and its engagement with shareholders; - > The continuation of the underlying issue as a voting item on the ballot (as either shareholder or management proposals); and - Other factors as appropriate. - The board failed to act on takeover offers where the majority of shares are tendered; - At the previous board election, any director received more than 50 percent withhold/against votes of the shares cast and the company has failed to address the issue(s) that caused the high withhold/against vote.

-Vote case-by-case on Compensation Committee members (or, in exceptional cases, the full board) and the Say on Pay proposal if:
+Vote case-by-case on compensation committee members (or, in exceptional cases, the full board) and the Say on Pay proposal if: